Search

 What is Glass and Types of Glasses

-In ceramic discipline, the statement glass signifies every amorphous component of a ceramic mixture.
+In the ceramic discipline, the statement glass signifies every amorphous component of a ceramic mixture.
 More commonly glass is an apparent silica product which may be amorphous or crystalline, based on the heat treatment.
 Glasses may be either inorganic or organic.
-Vitreous material or inorganic glasses are the fusion products which during solidification from a liquid state fail to crystallize.
-Glass proprieties are unfavourably affected by crystal develop in glass liquid.
+Vitreous material or inorganic glasses are the fusion products that during solidification from a liquid state fail to crystallize.
+Glass proprieties are unfavorably affected by crystal development in glass liquid.
 During the cooling process, the glass shows no discontinues alteration at any temperature and barely a progressive rise in viscosity is noticed.
 In reality, the glass is a hard liquid.

 Properties of glasses:

-Non-crystalline materials don’t solidify in the same sense as do those that are crystalline.
-During cooling the glass increase its viscosity with proportional to decreasing temperature; a specified temperature cannot be determined at which the liquid converts to a solid state with crystalline nature.
-The difference between all crystalline and noncrystalline materials is distinguished based on specific volume (or volume per unit mass, the reciprocal of density) and on temperature.
+Non-crystalline materials don’t solidify in the same sense as those that are crystalline.
+During cooling the glass increases its viscosity proportional to decreasing temperature; a specified temperature cannot be determined at which the liquid converts to a solid state with a crystalline nature.
+The difference between all crystalline and noncrystalline materials is distinguished based on specific volume (or volume per unit mass, the reciprocal of density) and temperature.
 For crystalline materials, there is a discontinuous decrease in volume at the melting temperature Tm.
-However for glassy materials volume decrease continuously with temperature reduction a slight decrease in the slope of the curve occurs at what is called the glass transition temperature or fictive temperature Tg.
+However, for glassy materials volume decreases continuously with temperature reduction a slight decrease in the slope of the curve occurs at what is called the glass transition temperature or fictive temperature Tg.

 Types of Glasses: